Apricot Jam

 Pro Tips

-- Store in airtight glass jars away from direct sunlight and heat
+- Store away from direct sunlight to prevent color fading and flavor degradation

-- Once opened, refrigerate and use a clean spoon to prevent mold
+- Once opened, refrigerate and consume within 3-4 weeks to prevent mold

 Origin & Heritage